kevinsunpark123/kevinsunpark123.github.io/index.md

      alt="Kevin picture"
      style="float:right; width:200px; margin:0 0 0.75rem 1rem; border-radius:10px;">

 In February 2025, I graduated Columbia University with a B.A. in Physics and a B.A. in Mathematics.
 I am a first year graduate student working with Prof. [Zoltan Haiman](http://user.astro.columbia.edu/~zoltan/) at the Institute of Science and Technology (ISTA) on electromagnetic (EM) signatures of supermassive black hole binaries.
-I am from Yongin, South Korea, where completed most of my primary and secondary education.
+I am from Yongin, South Korea, where I completed most of my primary and secondary education.

 # Research Interests